Category: Open Water and Triathlon

 What are 3:5, 3:8 and 4:4 wetsuits?

 3:5 wetsuits are the most popular and the ones we would recommend for most amateur competitors.
-The numbers traditionally stood for the thickness of a wetsuit at different points, with the 3mm being found on the upper body and 5mm on the lower body.
+3 and 5 indicate the thickness of a wetsuit at different points, with the 3mm being found on the upper body and 5mm on the lower body.
 The differential between the thicknesses causes the legs to rise higher in the water, helping to increase efficiency and reduce swim times.
 These days, although the same lift principles apply, the thickness of the wetsuits can vary far more within the upper body from chest, to lower arm pit and arms.

 3:8 wetsuits are recommended for those who require more lift in their legs while swimming, common for competitors that are particularly muscular.